-- 18 Any significant issues affecting local communities may be included in the official consultation document which will be publicly available from early March to mid April 2018.
-The consultation document will be posted out to each household throughout the District. - 19 The broader local budgets for all the communities will be summarised in the financial projections which will be available as background information to the public consultation.
+- Any significant issues affecting local communities may be included in the official consultation document which will be publicly available from early March to mid April 2018.
+The consultation document will be posted out to each household throughout the District. - 29 The broader local budgets for all the communities will be summarised in the financial projections which will be available as background information to the public consultation. - 30 Local committees are also asked to advise officers of any local issues/projects that they would like to be highlighted in the consultation material where they are wanting to encourage feedback from the local community or let the community know of any significant projects. - Any submissions received from the public on local issues will be forwarded to the relevant community partnership leader (and Chairperson and board/committee if required) for comment.
+As a result of the submission process, amendments may be made prior to Council formally adopting the finalised LTP by 30 June 2018.